marcvaneijk/azure-rm-guidelines/readme.md

 ]
 	```

-9. Create a parameter to specify the **storage** namespace.
+9. If you use Storage in your template, Create a parameter to specify the **storage** namespace.
 Set the default value of the parameter to **core.windows.net**.
 Additional endpoints can be specified in the allowed value property.

 	```JSON
 "parameters": {